Are you legal drinking age in your country?

 HARVEST

-The arduous collection process begins with an expedition to the forest where they identify the plants that are ready to be grinded. ""Pencas"" are cut with coas and machetes until the ""pineapple"" is clean, which is split in halves to be transported in wicker baskets to the oven.
+The arduous collection process begins with an expedition to the forest where they identify the plants that are ready to be grinded. ""Pencas"" are cut with coas and machetes until the ""pineapple"" is clean, which is split in halves to be transported in baskets to the oven.

 COOKING